Animated stretch preview.

 - Improves back-of-leg mobility while keeping the pelvis supported.

-- Let calves stay relaxed so the stretch does not turn into a bracing exercise.
+- Keep calves relaxed so the stretch stays a release instead of turning into a bracing exercise.

 - Locking the knee hard or rounding aggressively to reach further.